 Dry Skin: Cleanse with Armand Eau du Cologne Cleansing Cream and use Armand Skin and Tissue Cream or Armand Cold Cream in the Night Treatment.
 Use Armand Eau de Cologne Astringent to refine pores and Armand Foundation Creme as a powder base.

 Wrinkles: Use Armand Skin and Tissue Cream to soften rough skin and reduce wrinkles.

-The skin-care routines recommended by Armand made little allowance for skin types as Carl Weeks thought that skin types were not fixed, and that products should work whatever the situation.
+The skin-care routines recommended by Armand made little allowance for skin types as Carl Weeks thought that these were not fixed, and that products should work whatever the situation.